RaymondMik/Randy_React4WordPress/README.md

 If you want to allow users to add comments through this application, add the following script <code>add_filter( 'rest_allow_anonymous_comments', '__return_true' );</code> either in your functions.php file or in a dedicated plugin.

 <h4>2.
 Get Randy</h4>
 Download this project on your machine.
-If you are cloning this repo with Git, make sure you switch to the project branch by  launching the command <code>git checkout Randy</code> after cloning the repo to your machine.
+If you are cloning this repo with Git, you will need to switch to the branch <code>Randy</code> after cloning the repo to your machine.
 Install all required dependencies by launching the command <code>npm install</code> in the root of the project.
 Once you have all dependencies setup, run <code>npm start</code> to run the application locally.
 The application will be served at localhost:3000.

 <h4>3.
 Set up</h4>
 Jump to <code>/src/data/</code> and replace the URL contained in <code>globalUrl.js</code> with the actual URL of your WordPress website.